Idriss-Malek/MAP583_Projet_CLIP/README.md

 # MAP583-Projet_CLIP
 Implementing the method described in : https://arxiv.org/abs/2210.07183

+To use this repository, you can follow the tutorials.

 **Classifier class:**
 -needs a set of labels (depends on the dataset)